hsunami10/LDR-App-client/README.md

 watchman shutdown-server
 ```

+**yarn start - failed to construct transformer**
+`Failed to construct transformer:  Error: error:0308010C:digital envelope routines::unsupported`
+Try downgrading Node.js to a previous version.
+The version that works for me is `v12.3.0`.

 **xcrun instruments error**
 ```shell
 xcrun: error: unable to find utility "instruments", not a developer tool or in PATH